 So how can companies avoid a PR debacle like Pepsi’s, or stand by their controversial decisions like WeWork?

 Aside from not speaking out in undue course, consider these five components of brand activism.

-- Does the social issue or cultural tension that you’re trying to address genuinely align with your brand?
+- Does the social issue or cultural tension that you’re trying to address genuinely align with your brand community?
 Is the cause related to the central truth of the brand?
 A brand must understand its core truth before attempting this.

 - Can you create an initiative to back up the issue your company is speaking out on?
 Avoid tokenism; avoid being disingenuous at all costs.
 Ask yourself: if a group challenged you on your intentions, do you have the means, resources, and passion to defend your position?